wp-plugins/ag-custom-admin/readme.txt

 == Frequently Asked Questions ==

 = My text is not in the right place.
-How to fix it? = It is possible that WordPress usualy wraps that text with some HTML tags.
+How to fix it? = It is possible that WordPress usually wraps that text with some HTML tags.
 In that case use one of HTML tags to surround your text, e.g. &lt;h1&gt;My text&lt;/h1&gt;, or other (a, p, h2, h3..  etc.)

 == Screenshots ==